ekernf01/ekernf01.github.io/_posts/2025-06-29-virtual-cell-new-releases.md

 **Overall, it would be prudent for us to act as if virtual cell models are about to get a lot better quickly.**

-Here are some more specific takes about "how good are they *really*.
+Here are some more specific takes about "how good are they *really*".

 #### Causal networks are down and out, but we still like them and we want them back